ttu/office-slack-bot/README.md

 #### Free meeting rooms, current events & book a room

 Free meeting rooms shows a list of rooms that are free and duration how long they are available.
 Current events shows a list of next 2 events for each calendar defined in the configuration file.
+It will hide info from private events.
 Book a room makes a reservation for the next X minutes if that time is available.
 Bookings made with the SlackBot can also be cancelled by the same user.

 ![Book a meeting room](docs/book.jpg "Book a meeting room")